 That’s where your car comes in.
 The safest and easiest way to get your bike to the start of the race or home after a day in the countryside is to secure it to a bike rack.

-So, which bike rack is right for you?
+Which bike rack is right for you?

 Choosing the correct bike rack depends on many factors.
 We asked Pearson Cycles in Sutton – officially recognised by Guinness World Records as the world’s oldest bike shop – to offer advice on the three main types available.
 Here's what they told us...

-Fitting tips for bike racks
+Tips for fitting bike racks

 The first thing you should consider is whether a bike carrier fits your vehicle, say Pearson Cycles: "It’s tempting to save a few quid by buying online, but for peace of mind, safety and avoiding the hassle of returning a bulky box, you should head to a knowledgeable local bike shop and seek advice from someone with a good level of experience.”